Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Method Review

 \xh{The majority of methods in~\Cref{sec:arch_improve} are supervised paradigms trained directly on sparse keypoint annotations provided by the dataset.
 While these methods excel in metrics that measure the precision of sparse keypoint localization, they may suffer from generalization issues due to overfitting to the specific keypoint positions of the training data.
 To address this limitation, pseudo-label generation methods expand supervision beyond these specific locations by incorporating pseudo labels.
 These pseudo labels can take various forms, such as cost volumes or flow maps, serving as complementary signals to sparse ground-truth labels.
 By diversifying the supervision region, they enhance model accuracy and robustness.}

 PMD~\cite{PMD} proposes a probabilistic teacher-student framework to perform knowledge distillation.
 It generates pseudo semantic flows on unlabeled real image pairs using a teacher model trained on synthetic data, and then trains a student model with its predictions.
 It demonstrates that the knowledge for semantic correspondence learned from synthetic data can be transferred to real data through this distillation process.
 Unlike PMD~\cite{PMD}, SCorrSAN \cite{SCorrSAN} directly learns dense flows from real image pairs labeled with sparse keypoints.
-It generates dense pseudo-labels for unlabeled region by expanding the sparse annotations to surrounding regions using spatial-smoothness assumptions, then iteratively selects the most reliable predictions following the small-loss principle \cite{han2018co}.
+It generates dense pseudo-labels for unlabeled regions by expanding the sparse annotations to surrounding regions using spatial-smoothness assumptions, then iteratively selects the most reliable predictions following the small-loss principle \cite{han2018co}.
 MatchMe \cite{MatchMe} argues that previous approaches attempting to densify keypoints for training may not effectively address the data-hungry nature of these tasks.
 To overcome this limitation, MatchMe \cite{MatchMe} proposes to leverage the rich semantic information available in large corpora of unlabeled image pairs.
-It first trains a teacher model using the labeled data, this teacher then generates pseudo-correspondences for unlabeled image pairs.
+It first trains a teacher model using the labeled data, and this teacher then generates pseudo-correspondences for unlabeled image pairs.
 The student model is subsequently trained using pseudo-labels as supervision.
 To progressively enhance label quality, it iteratively updates the teacher with the refined student model through multiple training cycles.
+DIY-SC~\cite{DIY-SC} introduces a self-training pipeline that improves label quality via 3D-aware chaining, relaxed cyclic consistency, and spherical prototype filtering—without requiring any keypoint annotations.
+A lightweight adapter is then trained on these pseudo-labels to refine features for robust semantic matching.
+Unlike the aforementioned approaches \cite{PMD, SCorrSAN, MatchMe, SC-ImageNet} that use flow maps as pseudo-labels, SemiMatch \cite{SemiMatch} and SC-ImageNet~\cite{SC-ImageNet} utilize the cost volume both as ground-truth correspondences and as the format for pseudo-labels.
+In the SemiMatch \cite{SemiMatch} framework, given source image $I^s$ and target image $I^t$, the target image is first augmented into a weakly-augmented version and a strongly-augmented version through photometric and geometric augmentations, forming a triplet of images.
+The model then predicts the cost volume between the source image and the weakly-augmented target image supervised by keypoint annotations.
+This cost volume is then transformed by applying the same geometric warp used for the strong augmentation, and sharpened to generate a pseudo-label.
+The pseudo-label is subsequently used to supervise the generation of the cost volume in the strong-augmented branch.
+Huang \etal~\cite{SC-ImageNet} proposed learning correspondences from image-level annotations and created a new dataset called Semantic Correspondence ImageNet (SC-ImageNet), which contains high-quality pseudo-labels for semantic correspondence.